learn-hub/IdeaPool/1-Atoms--atomic-ideas/active/issue-25.md

 An explanation of the concept of origin in measurement with illustrative storytelling examples.

 ### Main Idea
+Page Title: Number Line

+Story:

+"Four Hands" asked "Niko" for the address of the wheat field.
+Niko pointed in a direction with his hand and said, "Go 200 meters in this direction and you'll find the wheat field."

+Four Hands thanked Niko and said, "I've been looking for the wheat field for three days.
+Everyone I've asked gave me a different address."

+On the first day, I saw Niko on this road and asked him for the address.
+Niko said, "Go 200 meters and you'll find the wheat field."
+But because I didn't know which direction to go, I couldn't find the field.

+On the second day, I saw "Mouse" here.
+He said, "Move 200 units in this direction to reach the field."
+I didn't understand what he meant by "200 units".
+Was it 200 steps, 200 meters, 200 jumps, or something else?
+I didn't reach the wheat field because the unit of movement wasn't clear.

+On the third day, I saw "Beetle".
+He said, "I once walked 150 meters east from my friend's house and found a beautiful garden."

+I thanked Beetle and said, "I understand now.
+To reach my destination, I need to know three things: the starting point, the direction, and the unit of measurement."

+**Explanation:**

+A number line is a straight line with a starting point (origin), direction, and unit of measurement.
+Each point on the number line can be represented by a number.
+This number consists of a value and a sign.

+* **Value:** The distance of the point from the origin.
+* **Sign:** Indicates the position of the point relative to the origin.
+If it's to the right, the sign is positive; if it's to the left, the sign is negative.

+For example, in the number line below, point A corresponds to the number 4, and point B corresponds to the number -2.

+[Image of a number line with points A and B]

+**Comparing Integers:**

+To compare two integers A and B on a number line:

+* If point A is to the right of point B, then A is greater than B.
+* If point A is to the left of point B, then A is less than B.

+**Example:**

+In the number line below, point 6 is to the right of point 3.
+Therefore, 6 is greater than 3.

+[Image of a number line with points 6 and 3]

 ![Illustrating Origin in Measurement](https://github.com/user-attachments/assets/bbf83eae-6ec8-448d-abf1-70011a6790ea)